 - STD/STI treatment and PrEP (HIV prevention pill)

 - Individual and family therapy for transgender youth

 - Support and education about LGBTQ issues for families

 - A care relationship that continues with adolescents until they're 22 years old

 The Youth Pride Clinic of Children's National Hospital reaffirms its dedication to protecting the health, welfare and rights of all of our patients, including the LGBTQ patients to receive culturally competent, respectful and safe care and services in all settings.
 We are committed to educating our communities and our fellow providers about the unique health and safety needs of these young people, to providing the care they need, and to supporting their rights to live life fully as members of the gender with which they identify.

 Care from a Specially Trained Team

-To refer a patient for care, call the Division of Adolescent and Young Adult Medicine at 202-476-2178 or for mental health/psychotherapy services contact Michael Mancilla, LICSW, at 202-476-4976.
+To refer a patient for care or to schedule an appointment, call the Youth Pride Clinic at 202-476-5744 or for mental health/psychotherapy services contact Michael Mancilla, LICSW, at 202-476-4976.